 London Pass gives you cheap entry, free entry, free guided tours or a free guidebook at 60+ attractions

-The arch was commissioned by King Edward VII in memory of his mother, Queen Victoria.
+Admiralty Arch is the impressive archway at the entrance to The Mall in Trafalgar Square, and was built by Edward VII in memory of his mother, Queen Victoria.

-The Albert Memorial was built by Queen Victoria to commemorate the death of her husband.
+London’s grandest monument stands opposite the Royal Albert Hall, and was built by Queen Victoria after the death of her beloved husband, Prince Albert.